uvarc/rc-website/content/userinfo/howtos/storage/drive-mapping.md

 ## Windows

 * Open a File Explorer page.
-In Windows 10 first select This PC.
+In Windows 10 first select *This PC*.
 This is not necessary for earlier versions of Windows.
 When you see the *Computer* tab, select that, then select  *Map Network Drive*.
 * When the dialog box appears, the default drive letter will be *Z*.
 You can change this to any other available letter if you wish.
 * In the Folder textbox, type the path you were given when the storage was set up, for example `\\qumulo.rc.virginia.edu\mylab-storage`.
 Note that you must use backslashes even if the path provided to you used forward slashes.
 * When it asks you to authenticate, use your UVA id (e.g. `mst3k`) and your Eservices password.